alanreidt/javascript-fundamentals-note/README.md

 console.log(myFunction()); // true
 ```

-But, the result is different, if we use a `strict mode` statement:
+But, the result is different, if we use a `strict mode` statement.

+In this case, `this` will be equal to `undefined`:
 ```javascript
 function myFunction() {
   "use strict";